 So decisions are made after endless debate but somehow without proper consideration, because all is noise and the playing out of power agendas.
 Life often seems reactionary, particularly in over-scrutinised, top-down situations.
 The last two decades of my working life have been spent in adult and community education, where there are fewer and fewer creative “spaces to dance”.
-Workplaces and classrooms are often built for speed; keep people engaged through the demands of whatever paperwork means in that context and they won’t get distracted or misbehave.
+Workplaces and classrooms are often built for speed: structured to avoid disagreement, distraction and ‘misbehavour’.
 Thinking Environments cut through the chatter.
 They can either be culture-deep or they can provide a few focused moments to overcome untrue limiting assumptions and power on.

-Facilitating a thinking environment means holding ten components (values) in place using simple frameworks, rigorously applied.
-When the components of place, appreciation, attention, ease, diversity, information, equality, encouragement, feelings and incisive questions are all held place, with rigour and commitment, you are in a Thinking Environment.
-This may be as a group doing Thinking Rounds or the group coaching process, Time to Think Council; it may be one-to-one in a Thinking Partnership coaching session; or in pairs as a Dialogue or Timed Talk.
+Facilitating a Thinking Environment means holding ten components (values) in place using simple frameworks, rigorously applied.
+When the components of place, appreciation, attention, ease, diversity, information, equality, encouragement, feelings and incisive questions are present, facilitated with rigour and commitment, you are in a Thinking Environment.
+This may be as a group doing Thinking Rounds or the group coaching processes Time to Think Council and The Diversity Process; it may be one-to-one in a Thinking Partnership coaching session; or in pairs as a Dialogue or Timed Talk.
 There is a Thinking Environment application for every situation where clear thinking is required.

-Like any mindful practice, the discipline has to be learned.
-Skilled facilitation not only achieves plenty on the day (we bring the processes, you bring the content), it leaves behind the early practice of a liberating discipline that has real potential to make lasting culture change.
+Like any mindful practice, the discipline has to be learned: you bring the content, we bring the processes.
+Practice groups such as the Thinking Cultures Zoom @culturechangeuk and Yorkshire SkillShare @ysocent deepen engagement with a liberating discipline that has real potential to make lasting culture change.

 Kline, N. (2009).
 More Time to Think.
 Burley-in-Wharfedale.
 Fisher King.